Justin Hill (baseball)

-Justin Hill is an American baseball coach and former player, who is the current head baseball coach of the McNeese Cowboys.
+Justin Hill is an American college baseball coach and former player, who is the current head baseball coach of the McNeese Cowboys.
 He was named to that position prior to the 2014 season.

 Hill played at Mississippi Delta Community College and Bossier Parish Community College, then completed his final two years of eligibility at LSU, winning a pair of regionals with the Tigers.
 He then began his coaching career as an assistant at West Monroe High School before moving up to Northwestern State.
 After two seasons, he spent on year at LSU before moving to Sam Houston State for one year.
 Hill was next named Associate Head Coach at Southeastern Louisiana, where he served for four seasons.
 In 2012, he moved to the same position at Louisiana–Monroe.
 In June 2014, he was named to his first head coaching position at McNeese State.

 Head coaching record

 Below is a table of Hill's yearly records as an NCAA head baseball coach.